Changissnz/nu_merchant_principal/README.md

 exemplifying a possibility of diagram MCAF2 (Shifty and Shifting Alliances Pt.
 II).

-Some possible attributes can be present in the supply-demand relation that is shown by diagram RANDRISK2.
+Some attributes are present in the supply-demand relation that is shown by diagram RANDRISK2.
+One is the lack of binding responsibility from $X_0$ and $X_1$ to $X_2$, an impediment to the alliance's growth by fully accomodating $X_2$.